 Background

-The Petroleum Products Division (PPD) of the Government of Nunavut’s Department of Community and Government Services (CGS) is responsible for the purchase, transportation, storage and distribution of all petroleum products in Nunavut.
+PPD is responsible for the purchase, transportation, storage and distribution of all petroleum products in Nunavut.
 PPD’s headquarters is in Rankin Inlet, where it also maintains the tank farm and other fuel infrastructure.

 After a spill at the Baker Lake Tank Farm in 2021, Nunatta and others excavated and segregated impacted soil in a lined containment cell south of the Tank Farm.
 Since the time of the spill, some soil has been bioremediated and is ready for re-use, but it is likely that some soil remains impacted with petroleum hydrocarbons.

-PPD has proposed to construct a landfarm to treat this remaining soil and possibly other impacted soil in the community.
-The Hamlet of Baker Lake has selected an area northwest of the built up area and north of the airport for the landfarm.

-A parcel of land (Lot 454, Plan 4945 – see Figure C-01) has been surveyed to use as the landfarm site.
-Because the lot is owned in fee simple by the Hamlet, no additional paperwork is required to have the survey registered at the Land titles office.
-Once the titles are carried over, the Hamlet will issue an equity lease to the Commissioner of Nunavut for Lot 454 to be used for a land farm that will be administered by PPD.

-Nunatta submitted the project to the Nunavut Planning Commission (NPC).
-The NPC reviewed the project and determined that it conforms to the Keewatin Regional Land Use Plan.

 The Landfarm

 The proposed landfarm is located northwest of the hamlet of Baker Lake, in the Kivalliq Region of Nunavut.
 The geographical coordinates of the site are